Elombrasco/build-five-programs-with-bash/README.md

 ## Build Five Programs with Bash — freeCodeCamp Project

-This repository contains my solutions for the freeCodeCamp "Build Five Programs with Bash" course, completed inside a Linux environment using GitHub Codespaces.
-The goal of this course is to learn and practice essential Bash commands, file manipulation, scripting, and automation techniques through five small terminal-based programs.

-🚀 Project Overview

-Throughout this 220-lesson workshop, I built five Bash programs that demonstrate:

-***Working with Linux filesystem commands***

-***Creating, editing, and executing Bash scripts***

-**Using conditionals (if, elif, else)**

-***Using loops (for, while, until)***

-***Reading and writing files***

-***Handling user input***

-***Using exit codes and functions***

-***Automating tasks from the terminal***

-All solutions are created and tested in a virtual Linux machine provided by freeCodeCamp.

-📂 Project Structure
-build-five-programs-with-bash/
-│
-├── program1.sh
-├── program2.sh
-├── program3.sh
-├── program4.sh
-├── program5.sh
-│
-└── README.md

-Note: Filenames may differ depending on your implementation.
-The important part is that each of the five Bash projects is included.

-🧰 Technologies Used

-**Bash**

-**GNU Core Utilities**

-**Git / GitHub**

-**GitHub Codespaces**

-**VS Code**

-**Linux Terminal**

-📘 How to Run the Programs

-Clone the repository:
+This repository contains my completed project for the freeCodeCamp “Build Five Programs with Bash” course.
+All work was completed inside a Linux environment using GitHub Codespaces and includes all required files for automated testing.

+📁 Repository Contents

+This project includes all the scripts and configuration files needed by freeCodeCamp:

+├── .freeCodeCamp           # Required FCC configuration

+├── .vscode                 # Editor settings (provided by Codespaces)

+├── .gitignore              # Git ignored files

+├── README.md               # Project documentation

+├── bingo.sh                # Program #1

+├── countdown.sh            # Program #2

+├── five.sh                 # Program #3

+├── fortune.sh              # Program #4

+└── questionnaire.sh        # Program #5

+Each script was written following the instructions in the CodeRoad interface within freeCodeCamp’s interactive workshop.

+🧾 **Project Description**

+In this project, I built five Bash scripts, each designed to teach and reinforce skills including:

+***Shell commands***

+Conditionals (if, elif, else)

+Loops (for, while, until)

+User input with read

+Functions

+File I/O

+Basic text processing

+Permissions and execution (chmod +x)

+These scripts form the core exercises of the course.

+🔧 ***How to Run the Programs***

+Clone this repository:

 git clone git@github.com:Elombrasco/build-five-programs-with-bash.git

-Navigate to the project folder:

 cd build-five-programs-with-bash

-Make scripts executable:
+***Make the scripts executable:***

 chmod +x *.sh

-Run any program:
+Run any program, for example:

-./program1.sh

-(Or replace with the correct program filename.)

-📝 About the Course

-The course is designed to help learners:

-Understand how Bash works in real Linux environments

-Write scripts to automate tasks

-Strengthen comfort with the command line

-Prepare for other DevOps, Linux, and scripting projects

-This repository contains my full progress and final solutions.
+./bingo.sh

+or:

+./countdown.sh
+./five.sh
+./fortune.sh
+./questionnaire.sh

+📘 About Each Program
+🎯 **bingo.sh**

+A simple number-matching game demonstrating random numbers, loops, and conditional logic.

+⏳**countdown.sh**

+Counts down from a number chosen by the user.
+Uses loops and time-based commands like sleep.

+5️⃣ **five.sh**

+A script that prints the number five using Bash syntax.
+A fun exercise in output formatting.

+🔮 **fortune.sh**

+Displays a random message from a set of possible fortunes.
+Uses arrays and random indexing.

+❓ **questionnaire.sh**

+Asks the user questions, collects input, and prints results.
+Reinforces read, variables, and multi-step interaction.

 👤 Author